T-SQL Tuesday #136 Blog About Your Favorite Data Type

 So I left it late and boy am I not prepared!
 This tweet came out last night;

 And this is how I felt getting started with my post last night because…yknow…OMG BRENT WILL READ MY POST!!!.
 I had intended to start earlier last week, but I have been revising for a certification, left it until Monday evening and the pressure was on.
 So in preparing for this, I went and had a look at the documentation around data types.
-If you’ve never had a read, it’s worth setting some time aside to understand characteristics of the various data types available to you.
+If you have never had a read, it’s worth setting some time aside to understand characteristics of the various data types available to you.
 It helps inform decisions on the correct and appropriate data type for your needs.

 The data type I dislike